undeadgrishnackh/RomanNumeralGenerator/README.md

  - ✅ thousands

 🤔 TODO:
 the switch to convert the single elements in ROMAN letters is too complex (17 cyclomatic - instead of something below 5).
-The conversion from switch to ifs is a bit more readable but still too complex and hugly (cx 15).
-Converting it in a map and actions should be a nice exploratory phase.
+The conversion from switch to ifs is a bit more readable but still too complex and ugly (cx 15).
+Converting it into a map and actions should be a nice exploratory phase.